mohsenzolfagharian/greenHouse/README.md

 # greenHouse
-using raspberry pi and arduino with some sensors to grown a plants
+using raspberry pi and arduino with (DHT11, Photocell, YL69)  sensors to grown a plants

 FILE FinalValues.py: